dalampira/convolution/README.md

 # Convolution

 This program computes 1D convolutions in Python.
-The program creates a vector of random numbers A of length N> 10, where N input will be requested by the user.
+The program creates a vector of random numbers A of length N>10, where N input will be requested by the user.
-Also, it constructs a vector B = [1⁄5 (1) ⁄5 1⁄5 1⁄5 1⁄5] and then it calls a MyConvolve function with arguments A and B that calculates the result C of the convergence between the input arguments.
+Also, it constructs a vector B = [1⁄5 1⁄5 1⁄5 1⁄5 1⁄5] and then it calls a MyConvolve function with arguments A and B that calculates the result C of the convergence between the input arguments.

 Using the MyConvolve function of A.1 we calculate the result of the convergence between the sample_audio.wav and pink_noise.wav audio